PHLAK/laravelcollective-html-form-snippets/README.md

 Usage
 -----

-To use these snippets, type the trigger text followd by `Tab`.
+To use these snippets, type the trigger text followed by the `Tab` key.

 | Trigger Text      | Output                                                  |
 | ----------------- | ------------------------------------------------------- |